-T-Mobile HTC One now receiving its Android 4.3 updateAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile HTC One now receiving its Android 4.3 updateAlex Wagner - Editorial Director of News and Content

 The T-Mobile variant of the HTC One was originally expected to begin receiving its update to Android 4.3 last week, but after hitting an undisclosed snag, the rollout of the Jelly Bean bump was pushed to this week.
 Now the wait for Android 4.3 is finally over for owners of the Magenta-flavored One, as several owners of the device are now reporting that the update has started going out.
 T-Mobile has confirmed the rollout in its support forums, announcing that the update is now being pushed over the air and will continue to go out until Nov.
 30.